Does Urgent Care Do MRI? What to Expect, How Much It Costs, and When to Go Elsewhere

 Quick operational checks that prevent common failures

-• MRI at urgent care fails when the clinical question is vague, so require a short indication line that drives protocoling.
+- MRI at urgent care fails when the clinical question is vague, so it requires a brief indication line to drive protocoling.

-• MRI at urgent care fails when interpretation is undefined, so set a clear read pathway and critical results policy.
+- MRI at urgent care fails when interpretation is undefined, so establish a clear read-pathway and critical results policy.

-Urgent care MRI works only if the end-to-end workflow is in place, so the benefits show up in specific access and throughput outcomes rather than in generic convenience claims.
+Urgent care MRI works only if the end-to-end workflow is in place, so the benefits show up in specific access and throughput outcomes rather than in generic claims of convenience.

 Benefits of offering MRI at urgent care centers